Clarify Confused Nodes via Separated Learning: Metrics and Observations

-\paragraph{Neighborhood Confusion.} Rethinking this issue, we argue that homophily or heterophily is only apparent, and the key factor that really affects model performance is essentially the difficulty of distinguishing nodes, which is naturally related to the distribution of labels around the nodes according to the non-independent nature of message passing.
-Therefore, we propose a new metric named Neighborhood Confusion (\textit{NC}), which can measure the label diversity in the neighborhood of target nodes.
-Specifically, for a target node $v_i$, its Neighborhood Confusion can be defined as:
+Rethinking the aforementioned issue, we contend that the perceived homophily or heterophily is merely a superficial phenomenon.
+The crux influencing model performance lies in the difficulty of distinguishing nodes, intrinsically tied to the label distribution surrounding target nodes, as well as the non-independent nature of message passing.
+Therefore, we propose a new metric named Neighborhood Confusion (\textit{NC}), which can measure the label diversity in the node neighborhood. \begin{definition}{\emph{\textbf{Neighborhood Confusion.}}} For a target node $v_i$, its Neighborhood Confusion is defined as:

-where $[C]=\{1,2,\dots,C\}$ is the set of label classes, and $1/\log C$ normalizes \textit{NC} value to $[0,1]$.
-The receptive field of \textit{NC} can be 1-hop or 2-hop by setting $k=1$ or $k=2$, which is adaptively configured across different datasets.
-Appendix~\ref{app:distribution} presents the distributions of \textit{NC} and \textit{NH}.
+where $\mathcal{C}=\{1,2,\dots,C\}$ is the set of label classes, $\frac{1}{\log |\mathcal{C}|}$ normalizes \textit{NC} to $[0,1]$, and higher value indicates a greater degree of label confusion within target neighborhood.
+The receptive field of \textit{NC} can be 1- or 2-hop by setting $k=1$ or $2$, which is adaptively configured across different datasets. \end{definition}

-\textit{NC} metric characterizes the label distribution in the $k$-hop ego-net centered at node $v_i$.
-As shown in Fig.~\ref{fig:case}, $NC=0.415$ means that it considers the node neighborhood in the bipartite graph as having a low confusion.
-In fact, \textit{NC} metric can be regarded as a loose and non-probabilistic form of Shannon entropy, but reduces the computational complexity due to the maximization operation.
-A detailed proof is given in Appendix~\ref{app:proof}.
-Compared with similarity-based metrics, it can be computed efficiently during model training.
-Compared with label-based metrics, it is free from the constraint of consistency with the target nodes, allowing a larger range of more neighbors to be counted.
+\begin{proposition} \emph{\textit{NC} metric can outline the joint label distribution in the $k$-hop ego-net of node $v_i$, and can be approximated as a loose form of joint label distribution entropy in highly heterophilous scenarios, but with reduced computational complexity by focusing on the most frequent label in the ego-net.} \end{proposition}

+\begin{proof} The joint probability that a target node $v_i$ and its neighbors in the $k$-hop neighborhood $\mathcal{N}_i^k$ have label $c$ can be denoted as $p(y_i=c, Y_{\mathcal{N}_i^k}=c)$, where $Y_{\mathcal{N}_i^k}$ is subject to the label distribution of neighbors.
+We will abbreviate the joint probability as $p(c)$ for simplicity.
+Then the joint entropy of the label distribution around (and include) target node $v_i$ is: